How to network when you haven't talked for a while with your past colleagues/ boss/ close group?

 P.S.
 Congrats on the recent J.D.
 Powered award!
 As a client of yours, I would love to understand how client satisfaction is measured during our meeting.
 (P.S gets attention)

-Hello xxxx, (name dropping technique for future referral) ( volunteering approach to get in the targeted role)
+Hello xxxx, (name dropping technique for future referral) (volunteering approach to get in the targeted role)

-I am always eager to connect with top professionals with an outstanding experience like yourself.
+I am always eager to connect with top professionals with an outstanding experiences like yourself.
 I am interested in knowing more about the xxxx role in xxxx area.
 Our mutual connection Rob advised me that your department is growing soon this year.
 Perhaps, I could help out in the future within your organization during events to understand logistics.
 Please don't hesitate to ask.

 Let me know if there is a formal process for volunteering.
 I would like to volunteer in these areas xxxxx.